Hanabi-Live/hanabi-live/docs/VARIANTS.md

 # Variants

-[Hanabi Live](https://hanabi.live) is programmed by Hanabi enthusiasts who have played thousands of games.
+[Hanabi Live](https://hanabi.live) is programmed by Hanabi enthusiasts who have played the game thousands of times.
 In order to keep the game fresh, the server allows you to create games using the variants mentioned in the [rules that come with the game](https://github.com/Zamiell/hanabi-conventions/blob/master/misc/Rules.md#multicolor-variants) as well as many other non-official custom variants.
 Players also have the ability to further custom a game by using a number of [custom game options](https://github.com/Zamiell/hanabi-live/blob/master/docs/FEATURES.md#custom-game-options).

 The variant field on the "Create Game" tooltip is a search box; clear it of all text if you want to search for all variants.